Case studies

 Intro

-The platform serves four interconnected segments at once: traders, importers and exporters; logistics service providers; financial institutions, insurance carriers and brokers; and technology providers that integrate with each of them.
+The platform serves 4 user segments at once: traders, importers and exporters; logistics service providers; financial institutions, insurance carriers and brokers; and technology providers that integrate with each of them.
 The product is engineered to drop into existing ERP, TMS and CMS landscapes, so that adoption inside a traditionally paper-heavy industry does not require any operator to learn the word “blockchain.”

 S-PRO has been Secro’s engineering partner from the earliest prototype through to the live pilot now running with dry-bulk operators, commodity trading houses and thermal power producers.
 The team designed the solution architecture, built the underlying private-blockchain infrastructure, engineered the Specific Secro Gateway middleware that connects Secro to client systems, and delivered the full product across backend, frontend and quality.